wlperry/umd_biostats/ecostats_lectures/lecture_15/15_01_lecture_powerpoint.pptx.md

 ::: {.column width="60%"}
 ## Cricket Chirping Example

-Want to compare chirping rate of two cricket species:
+-   Want to compare chirping rate of two cricket species:
     -   *Oecanthus exclamationis*
     -   *Oecanthus niveus*

-But:
+-   But:
     -   Measured rates at different temperatures
     -   Range of temperatures differed between species
     -   Apparent relationship between pulse rate and temperature

-ANCOVA lets us adjust for temperature effect to get a more powerful test!
+-   ANCOVA lets us adjust for temperature effect to get a more powerful test!
 :::

 ::: {.column width="40%"}

 ::: {.cell}
 ::: {.cell-output-display}
 ![](15_01_lecture_powerpoint_files/figure-pptx/cricket_example-1.png)
 :::
 :::

 :::
 :::::

 # ANCOVA Linear Model: Conceptual Framework

-## The ANCOVA Model
+### The ANCOVA Model

-Key concept in ANCOVA: the difference between "unadjusted" group means and "adjusted" means.
+-   Key concept in ANCOVA: the difference between "unadjusted" group means and "adjusted" means.

-In this visualization:
+-   In this visualization:

--   Group Means (shown as asterisks): raw/unadjusted means for each group - simply the average X value and average Y value for all points in that group.
-Notice that Group A and Group B have different mean X values (they're positioned at different points along the X axis).
+    -   Group Means (asterisks): unadjusted means for each group
+          - average X value and average Y value for all points in that group.
+            - Group A and Group B have different mean X values - different points along the X axis

--   Adjusted Means (shown as triangles): These are what ANCOVA actually compares.
-The adjusted means represent what each group's mean would be if all groups had the same value of the covariate (in this case, the overall mean X).
+    -   Adjusted Means (triangles): What ANCOVA actually compares
+      - adjusted means represent group's mean if all groups had same value of covariate (overall mean X).

-The core purpose of ANCOVA is to make this adjustment.
-This is important
+-   The core purpose of ANCOVA is to make this adjustment and important because:
-because:

--   When groups differ in their covariate values (as they often do in observational studies or even in experiments with random assignment), comparing raw means can be misleading
+    -   When groups differ in their covariate values (as they often do in observational studies or even in exps with random assignment), comparing raw means can be misleading
--   The adjustment helps "level the playing field" by estimating what each group's mean would be if they all had the same value of the covariate
+    -   Adjustment helps "level the playing field" by estimating what each group's mean would be if all had same value of covariate

 # ANCOVA Model Visualization

 ::: {.cell}
 ::: {.cell-output-display}
 ![](15_01_lecture_powerpoint_files/figure-pptx/ancova_model_diagram-1.png)
 :::
 :::

 # Mathematical Model for ANCOVA